 Although the human right based approach has been integrated into many policies, plans and programs, however, there are myriad challenges in realizing basic healthcare services as a fundamental human right.
 Most rural health facilities lack essential medicine, equipment, and personnel.
 Poor transportation links and costly private healthcare services are other major factors depriving rural communities from accessing health care services.

-The primary goal of GNI Nepal’s Health Program is to enhance health-seeking behaviour of target community members.
+The major goal of GNI Nepal’s health program is to enhance health-seeking behavior of community members.